 - Assist speech-language pathologists in the remediation or development of speech and language skills.

-Speech Pathology Assistants with little to no experience tend to make between $21620 and $27540 while the more experienced ones make over $44640 per year.
+Speech-Language Pathology Assistants with little to no experience tend to make between $23210 and $29060 while the more experienced ones can earn over $47330 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Speech Pathology Assistant is to move to a higher paying state like DE.
-Right now, the highest paying states for Speech Pathology Assistants are DE, CA, OK, AK and TX.
+One of the easiest ways to increase your salary as a Speech-Language Pathology Assistant is to move to a higher paying state like DC.
+Right now, the highest paying states for Speech-Language Pathology Assistants are DC, DE, AK, CA and WA.

-3 other factors that can increase your salary as A Speech Pathology Assistant is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Speech-Language Pathology Assistant is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Speech Pathology Assistants what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Speech-Language Pathology Assistants what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.

 Pros and Cons